ipfs-cluster/ipfs-cluster-website/content/documentation/guides/pinning.md

 The pinning process has two different queues which take the available pinning slots.
 The first one is a "priority" one for new items and items that have not failed to pin many times.
 The other is used for the rest of items.
 This allows that pins that cannot complete for whatever reason do not stand in the way and use pinning slots for new pins.

+### CRDT-Batching

+When CRDT-batching is enabled, pins will be batched in the local peer receiving the pin requests and submitted all together to the network in a single batch.
+This happens only when the batch reaches its maximum age, or when it gets full (both things controlled in the configuration).

+If a peer is restarted before a batch has been broadcasted, these pins will be lost.
+Thus we recommend stopping requests and waiting for the batch max_age before restarting peers.

 ## `pin ls` vs `status`

 It is very important to distinguish between `ipfs-cluster-ctl pin ls` and `ipfs-cluster-ctl status`.
 Both endpoints provide a list of CIDs pinned in the cluster, but they do it in very different ways: